^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Hypermobility is a condition of increased mobility and flexibility of joints or other internal organs.
-This is one of the most common pathologies of the musculoskeletal system, which forces patients to consult a doctor for immediate treatment.
+It is one of the most common pathologies of the musculoskeletal system, which forces patients to seek immediate medical attention.

-When hypermobility of the urethra is often observed urinary incontinence.
-At the heart of pathogenesis is the disruption of the ligamentous and supporting apparatus of the upper half of the urethra.
-As a result, there is a displacement of the urethra, at which it moves out of the manometric cavity.
+With hypermobility of the urethra, urinary incontinence is often observed.
+The pathogenesis is based on the violation of the ligamentous and supporting apparatus of the upper half of the urethra.
+As a result, there is a displacement of the urethra, in which it moves beyond the manometric cavity.

 The clinical picture is represented by hydrocele.
-In this case, in most cases, hydrosealed enough isolated.
-The degree of severity of this pathology can range from weak to significantly pronounced.
-The main symptom is incontinence.
-Especially increases the pathology with tension.
-In order to assess the degree of severity of the pathology, a parametric characteristic is used.
-Usually it is in the range of 6 to 7 points.
-The presence of a pronounced hydrocele directly or indirectly indicates a severe stage of the disease, in which the detrusor motor function is impaired.
+In most cases, hydrocele is quite isolated.
+The severity of this pathology can vary from mild to severe.
+The main symptom is urinary incontinence.
+The pathology is especially aggravated by tension.
+In order to assess the severity of the pathology, a parametric characteristic is used.
+It is usually in the range of 6 to 7 points.
+The presence of a pronounced hydrocele directly or indirectly indicates a severe stage of the disease, in which the motor function of the detrusor is impaired.

-At the heart of pathophysiology is a violation of the mechanism of transmission.
-With this, it should be noted that in most patients, the hypermobility of the sphincter apparatus is within the age limit.
-In this case, the most effective method of treatment will be surgical intervention.
-The main purpose of this operation is to fix the upper part of the urethra in the area of the manometric cavity.
-Theoretically, this can be any of the variants of urethropexy.
+The pathophysiology is based on a violation of the transmission mechanism.
+It should be noted that in most patients, the indicators of sphincter apparatus hypermobility are within the age norm.
+In this case, the most effective treatment method will be surgical intervention.
+The main goal of such an operation is to fix the upper part of the urethra in the area of the manomatric fossa.
+Theoretically, this can be any of the urethropexy options.

-Most specialists are inclined to believe that surgery is required if the parametric indicators of the urinary incontinence symptom exceed 6 points.
-Also an indication for surgery is a combined damage to the occlusal mechanism of the sphincter apparatus and urethra.
-In such a case, preliminary medication is usually required.
+Most specialists are inclined to believe that surgical intervention is required if the parametric indicators of the urinary incontinence symptom exceed 6 points.
+Combined damage to the sphincter apparatus locking mechanism and the urethra is also an indication for surgical intervention.
+In this case, preliminary drug treatment is usually required.

-Biochemists have found that disruption of the normal mobility of the urethra is facilitated by a violation of the normal hormonal background in women.
-Usually the development of this pathology contributes to a decrease in the level of estrogens to the body.
-It is logical that the pathology is most often found in women during the postmenopausal period.
-It was also found that in most cases these processes are interrelated.
-So, the development of hypermobility also entails a violation of the hormonal background ..
+Biochemists have found that disruption of normal urethral mobility is facilitated by disruption of normal hormonal levels in women.
+Usually, the development of this pathology is facilitated by a decrease in the level of estrogens in the body.
+It is logical that the pathology most often occurs in women during the postmenopausal period.
+It has also been found that in most cases these processes are interconnected.
+Thus, the development of hypermobility also entails disruption of hormonal levels.

-Most experts believe that if urine incontinence is 5 points or less, it is advisable to carry out complex medication.
-You can try to apply physiological methods of influence.
+Most experts believe that with urinary incontinence of 5 points or less, it is advisable to conduct complex drug therapy.
+You can try to use physiological methods of influence.
 Diadynamic methods are the optimal method of treatment.
-Surgical method is used when other methods are ineffective.
+The surgical method is used when other methods are ineffective.

-Vaginal cones have proved to be a physiotherapeutic method, which can simultaneously act as a diagnostic factor that allows to diagnose the condition of the vagina and urogenital diaphorgophagus.
+Vaginal cones have proven themselves to be a good physiotherapeutic method, and can simultaneously act as a diagnostic factor, allowing one to diagnose the condition of the vagina and urogenital diaphoresis.

-It should also be taken into account that the hypermobility of the urethra is associated with a lack of estrogen hormones, respectively, hormone replacement therapy is recommended, which can also show very good results.
-Teflon ointment, used in the light and medium stages of pathology, proved to be very effective.
+It is also necessary to take into account that hypermobility of the urethra is associated with a lack of estrogen hormones, therefore, hormone replacement therapy is recommended, which can also demonstrate very high results.
+Teflon ointment, used in mild and moderate stages of the pathology, has proven itself well.

-The main method of treatment for abnormal urethral location is the surgical method.
-Transposition of the urethra is applied, in which the outer orifice is moved upward by a few centimeters.
-The operation is simple, performed in a hospital.
-The patient is released home for several days.
-The recovery period does not last long.
+The main method of treatment for abnormal urethral positioning is surgery.
+Transposition of the urethra is used, in which the external opening is moved upward by several centimeters.
+The operation is simple and is performed in a hospital setting.
+The patient is sent home within a few days.
+The recovery period is short.

 Hypermobility of the stomach

-This condition is usually accompanied by pain in the abdomen, constant heartburn.
-Quite often, concomitant disease is gastritis.
-This requires immediate diagnosis and treatment.
+This condition is usually accompanied by abdominal pain, constant heartburn.
+Quite often, gastritis is a concomitant disease.
+In this case, immediate diagnosis and treatment are required.

 The main diagnostic method is gastroscopy.
-During this procedure, examine the membranes and cavity of the esophagus, stomach.
+During this procedure, the membranes and cavity of the esophagus and stomach are examined.

-Also often in the course of the study, scraping is taken from the gastric mucosa.
-This method makes it possible to detect bacteria of the genus Helicobacter, which are often the cause of hypermobility, because they cause excessive mobility, edema of adjacent tissues.
-The cause of the development of pathology can be the adhesive process.
+Also, during the examination, a scraping from the gastric mucosa is often taken.
+This method allows detecting bacteria of the genus Helicobacter, which are often the cause of hypermobility, since they cause excessive mobility, swelling of adjacent tissues.
+Also, the cause of the development of pathology can be the adhesion process.

 Hypermobility of the right colon

-With increased mobility of the intestine, motor activity is impaired, which leads to the development of colitis, various inflammatory diseases of the thick and small intestine.
+With increased intestinal motility, motility is impaired, which leads to the development of colitis, various inflammatory diseases of the large and small intestines.
 In most cases, the pathology is accompanied by constant diarrhea.

-At the heart of the pathogenesis is a violation of intestinal motility, in which the muscle contractions, peristalsis, are significantly accelerated.
-As a result, the food is accelerated along the channel, the excretion of stool is accelerated.
+The pathogenesis is based on a violation of intestinal motility, in which muscle contractions and peristalsis are significantly accelerated.
+As a result, the movement of food through the canal is accelerated, and the excretion of feces is accelerated.
 Pathogenesis can also develop at the cellular level.
-In this case, the cells are damaged, the integrity of the cell membrane is disturbed.
-This leads to the fact that the fluid leaves the intestine outside, is excreted in the form of severe diarrhea.
-As a result, the muscles reflexively contracting, causing a syndrome of hypermobility and permanent inflammatory processes.
+In this case, cells are damaged, the integrity of the cell membrane is disrupted.
+This leads to the fact that fluid comes out of the intestine, is excreted in the form of severe diarrhea.
+As a result, the muscles reflexively contract, causing hypermobility syndrome and constant inflammatory processes.

-It also develops itching and burning, irritation in the anus.
-Often there is weakness, fatigue, weaken muscles.
-There is drowsiness.
+Itching and burning also develop, irritation in the anal area.
+Weakness, fatigue, weakened muscles are often observed.
+Drowsiness appears.
 In some cases, nausea and vomiting may develop.
-In case of infection, there is a fever, abdominal pain, headache and muscle weakness.
+In case of infection, fever, abdominal pain, headache and muscle weakness are observed.

-The danger of this condition lies in the fact that the infection quickly joins, the inflammatory-infectious process develops.
-This is accompanied by an increase in temperature, a decrease in immunity.
-Also, a frequent complication is dehydration of the body.
+The danger of this condition is that an infection sets in quite quickly, and an inflammatory-infectious process develops.
+This is accompanied by an increase in temperature and a decrease in immunity.
+Dehydration is also a common complication.

-The disease must be differentiated with infectious and inflammatory diseases, irritable bowel syndrome, ulcer, tumors, chronic appendicitis.
-Quite often, this condition develops against a background of gastritis with secretory insufficiency, after resection of the stomach, and other operations for various diseases of the intestine.
-Almost always hypermobility is one of the symptoms in chronic cholecystitis, and also manifests itself against a background of hepatic and renal failure.
+The disease must be differentiated from infectious and inflammatory diseases, irritable bowel syndrome, ulcers, tumors, chronic appendicitis.
+Quite often, this condition develops against the background of gastritis with secretory insufficiency, after gastric resection, other operations for various intestinal diseases.
+Almost always, hypermobility is one of the symptoms in chronic cholecystitis, and also manifests itself against the background of liver and kidney failure.